TobyMercer/Automating-frequentist-NMA-with-ML/data_sheet.md

 ## Data Preprocessing

-The only preprocessing performed on the raw data was the addition of 0.5 to zero cells and the imputation of a small number of events and participants when the reference treatment A was not included in a study.
-These adjustments were made to allow computation of log odds ratios.
+MICE (Multivariate Imputation by Chained Equations) was used to handle missing data in the dataset.
+The `IterativeImputer` from the `sklearn.impute` module was employed for this purpose.
+After imputation, the imputed dataset was used for further analysis and modeling.
 The data is otherwise as extracted from the original trial reports.

 ## Ethical Considerations